Updated: January 22, 2019

 - If you want to create the ultimate home darts set-up, here is our guide to dartboard measurements and mounting

 - If you need an overview of the rules, here is a guide to darts scoring plus 13 rules that apply to pretty much any game of darts

 It was a very popular game in arcades and amusement halls during the 70’s and 80’s, and now it’s making a comeback as a trendy bar game for the millennial crowd.

-Skee-Ball is still made and sold by the original manufacturer, Bay Tek games in Greenbay, Wisconsin.
+Skee-Ball has a long history and is currentlt owned by Bay Tek games in Greenbay, Wisconsin.

 It’s a lot of fun, and a great way to offer something different than the usual pool and darts mix.